klymenko-vlad/test-assessment-fullstack/README.md

-To run the application, you need to have Node.js (version 18 or higher) and npm or yarn installed.
+To run the application, you need to have Node.js (version 18 or higher) and npm installed.
 You also need to configure environment variables in both the frontend/ and backend/ folders.

 First, clone the repository and navigate into the project directory.
 Then, go to the backend/ folder, install the dependencies using npm install, and create a .env file with a PORT environment.
 For example, you can set PORT=3001.
 Start the backend server by running npm run start.